-The responsibility places great demands on you as a leader and as a human being and can be "tedious", as we say in Jutland.
+The responsibility places great demands on you as a leader and as a human being and can be "tough", as we say in Jutland.
 One of the biggest demands is that you must constantly consider the future and assess what it will mean for your stakeholders, including yourself.

-ALSO READ: Customer-centricity blah, blah, blah
+ALSO READ: Customer centricity blah, blah, blah

 ALSO READ: Rock, paper, scissors - are you ready for 2024?